popeindustries/dvlp/README.md

 <details>
 <summary>Registering hooks</summary>

-Create a Node.js module that exposes one or more of the supported lifecycle hooks functions:
+Create a Node.js module that exposes one or more supported lifecycle hook functions:

 ```js
 // scripts/hooks.js